huggingface/hub-docs/tasks/src/zero-shot-image-classification/about.md

 ### Image Retrieval
 Zero-shot learning resolves several challenges in image retrieval systems.
-For example, with the rapid growth of unseen categories on the web, it is challenging to index images based on known categories.
+For example, with the rapid growth of categories on the web, it is challenging to index images based on unseen categories, With zero-shot learning we can associate unseen categories to images by exploiting attributes to model the relationships among visual features and labels.

 Zero-shot learning also has applicability in Image Instance Retrieval, where against an input image, images representing the same features are retrieved from a database.
 Conventional systems can only search for  semantically-related images, not always the exact instances.